kcnishan/Perspective_Transformation_Layer/README.md

 Datasets:We used Oxford-IIIT pet datasets.
 The datasets consists of 37 category pet dataset consisting of 200 images for each class.

 Architecture:We used the famous U-net architecture  for our task.
 The U-net is U shaped architecture and has two major parts:contracting part(downsampling) having general convolution process and expansive part(upsampling) with transposed 2D convolution layers.
-We inserted two PT layers with single transformation matrix: One PT layer after the first double convolution of contracting part and the next PT layer after the last double convolution of expansive part.The size of input images were 128*128*3.
+We inserted two PT layers with single transformation matrix: One PT layer after the first double convolution of contracting part and the next PT layer after the last double convolution of expansive part.
+The size of input images were *128 by 128 by 3*.

 Experiment Scheme:We trained two models: the baseline U-net model and the model with PT layers under the same training configuration.
 We trained the model for 200 epochs and evaluated both models using dice coefficient.